Poisson manifolds of strong compact type over 2-tori: Background general construction of PMSCTs

+We can now state the general method of constructing PMSCTs.
+It is a reformulation of \cite[Proposition 4.4.6]{pmct2}.

-\begin{prop} Let $(M,\pi)$ be constructed as above.
+\begin{prop} Let $(M=E/\Gamma,\pi)$ be constructed as above.
 Assume that there exists a $\nabla$-flat section $s\in\Gamma(\H^2)$ and linearly independent sections $c_1,\ldots,c_q\in\Gamma(\H^2_{\Z})$ such that

-where $\pr_i:\R^q\to\R$ denotes projection onto the $i$-th coordinate.
-Then $(M,\pi)$ is of strong $\s$-proper type.
-If in addition $B$ is compact, it is a PMSCT.
-The induced integral affine structure on $B$ agrees with the one coming from the quotient $\R^q/\Gamma$. \end{prop}
+where $\pr^i:\R^q\to\R$ denotes projection onto the $i$-th coordinate.
+Then $(M,\pi)$ is of strong $\s$-proper type and the induced integral affine structure on $B$ agrees with the one coming from the quotient $\R^q/\Gamma$.
+In particular, if $B$ is compact then $(M,\pi)$ is a PMSCT. \end{prop}

-\begin{prof} Pulling back the integral affine structure on $B$ by $p$ yields a transverse integral affine structure on the symplectic foliation $\F_{\pi}$, i.e. a lattice in its conormal bundle.
-We will denote this lattice by $\Lambda\subset\nu^*(\F_{\pi})$.
-The main point is that for all $x\in M$, the monodromy group $N_x(M,\pi)$ is equal to the lattice $\Lambda_x$.
-Using the description of the monodromy groups for regular Poisson manifolds as the ``variation of symplectic area'' this follows directly from Equation (\ref{eq:linvar}).
-The integrability criteria for Poisson manifolds (see \cite{intpoiss}) then imply that $(M,\pi)$ is integrable.
+\begin{prof} Pulling back the integral affine structure on $B$ along $p:M\to B$ yields a transverse integral affine structure on the symplectic foliation $\F_{\pi}$, \emph{i.e.}~a lattice in its conormal bundle.
+We denote this lattice by $\twiddle{\Lambda}\subset\nu^*(\F_{\pi})$.
+The main point is that for all $x\in M$, the monodromy group $N_x(M,\pi)$ is equal to the lattice $\twiddle{\Lambda}_x$.
+In fact, using the description of the monodromy groups for regular Poisson manifolds as the variation of symplectic areas (see \cite[Section 6]{intpoiss}) this follows directly from equation (\ref{eq:linvar}).
+The integrability criteria for Poisson manifolds then imply that $(M,\pi)$ is integrable.
 Furthermore, since $S$ has trivial fundamental group, the isotropy groups of the Weinstein groupoid $\Sigma(M,\pi)$ fit into the exact sequence